davedoesdev/heddle/README.md

 Each build output archive contains the following files:

 - `gen/x86_64/dist/heddle.img` - Raw bootable disk image, partitioned with GPT or MBR and using a Btrfs or Ext4 filesystem.
+GPT images require EFI to boot.
 - `gen/x86_64/dist/boot_heddle.sh` - Shell script to boot the disk image in KVM.
 - `gen/x86_64/dist/in_heddle.sh` - Shell script for automating customisation of the disk image.
 - `gen/x86_64/dist/update` - Directory containing files necessary to [update an existing Heddle installation](#updating-heddle) to this build.